Form I-9 for Remote Hires Policy

 |Type||Name and Location|

-Remote hire employee: An employee hired by the University who does not physically work or reside near the USF main campus or additional campus locations.
+Remote hire employee: An employee hired by the University who does not physically work or reside near the USF main campus or additional campuses or locations.

 Please see Procedures section.